AdobeDocs/commerce-learn.en/help/global-reference-architecture/overview.md

 ## When to use Global Reference Architecture

 Global reference architecture can be valuable, depending on the number of instances you own.
 An instance is a standalone installation of Adobe Commerce using its own database.
 Count the number of production databases to know how many instances you own.
 If you maintain more than one instance, or if you foresee this scenario in the future, you can benefit from global reference architecture.
-The more functionality the instances share, the more valua a global reference architecture adds.
+The more functionality the instances share, the more value a global reference architecture adds.

 In any of these scenarios, it is advisable to explore using multiple instances of Adobe Commerce.